SalesforceSFDC/Apex-Integration-Services/Salesforce Connect/Readme.md

 * Create the external data source.
 If your external system hosts multiple services, create an external data source for each service that’s required to access the data.
 * Create the external objects and their fields.
 Create an external object in your Salesforce org for each external data table that you want to access.
 On each external object, create a custom field for each external table column that you want to access from your Salesforce org.
+* Define relationships for the external objects.
+Create lookup, external lookup, and indirect lookup relationship fields to provide seamless views of data across system boundaries.
+* Enable user access to external objects and their fields.
+Grant object and field permissions through permissions sets or profiles.
+* Set up user authentication.
+For each external data source that uses per-user authentication, do both of the following.
+ * Enable users to authenticate to the external data source.
+Grant users access through permission sets or profiles.
+ * Set up each user’s authentication settings.
+Tell your users how to set up and manage their own authentication settings for external systems in their personal settings.
+Alternatively, you can perform this task for each user.

 ### 1. Provide REST endpoint (i.e. https://ionic2-realty-rest-demo.herokuapp.com/properties/)
 ### 2. Write Apex code to bridge between Salesforce Connect and the service.